-Why is the wheelchair footrest so important?
+Why is a wheelchair footrest so crucial?

-What is posture?
+What actually is posture?

-Posture is the way that you hold your body while standing, sitting, lying or performing tasks and often associated with bending, lifting, pulling and reaching.
+Posture is the way that you hold your body while standing, sitting, lying or performing tasks and is often associated with bending, lifting, pulling and reaching.

 - Weight distributed equally across both hips